shahlin/notes/Books/Self Help/Who Moved My Cheese?.md

 - Hearing this, Haw's fear of failing returned and the thought of finding a new place faded out.
 - Day by day, they grew more frustrated because of the lack of cheese.
 Hem suggested they stay at the Cheese Station, maybe it would reappear.
 No luck again.
 - Hem thought there was no change at all and that the cheese might just be nearby.
 They started making holes and breaking down walls.
 No luck again.

+## Haw Realizes and Accepts Change
+- After a long time of waiting for the cheese to reappear, Haw starts laughing at the whole situation.
+He finds it funny how they've been waiting for the cheese to appear whereas they should have started to find a new one long ago.
+- Hem still tried pull him down by asking questions like "What if there is no cheese out there?" or "What if you don't find it even if it's there?".
+Haw didn't care.
+He had to do something.
+- Haw started to think to himself.
+He wondered where he could possibly find the cheese.
+The thought of him venturing out to the maze put a smile on his face.
+- He feels confident and gathers the courage to set out to find this new cheese.
+- He says to Hem, "Sometimes, Hem, things change and they're never the same again.
+This looks like one of those times.
+Life moves on.
+And so should we"
+- Hem thought, "Who moved my Cheese?"; Haw thought, "Why didn't I move with the Cheese sooner?"

+## Getting Out of The Comfort Zone

+**"What would I do if I weren't afraid?"**

+- Haw still feared going into the maze with so many unknowns.
+- Fear is not always bad.
+When you think that things are going to get worse, it can prompt you to take an action.
+But being too afraid or fearful, can keep you from taking any action at all.
+- When Haw felt these fears going in a certain direction, he took a deep breath and faced it by going in that direction.
+- He decided that if this were to happen to him ever again, he would get out of his comfort zone and adapt to change sooner.
+- He wished to find enough cheese and take some back to Hem but he didn't feel confident enough that Hem would still agree to take this confusing path in the maze.
+- It was not easy to find new cheese.
+He found it very challenging.
+Sometimes he thought if it was even a good idea to start finding new cheese.
+But as soon as he had discouraging thoughts, he negated them by reminding himself what he was doing and how it was much better than staying at Cheese Station C.
+- He also realized that the old cheese didn't just disappear, it was getting smaller every day.
+He was just not paying attention.
+It was growing old as well.

+**"When you stop being afraid, you feel good!"**

+**"Imagining yourself enjoying new cheese leads you to it"**

+## Positive Shift in Haw

+**The quicker you let go of old cheese, the sooner you find new cheese""**

+**"It is safer to search in the maze than remain in a cheeseless situation"**

+- Haw was finding bits and pieces of cheese in every station
+- He even brought back some to Hem but Hem refused to take it.
+Still denying the change.
+"I want my cheese", he said.
+- Haw was disappointed by Hem's response but he left to find more cheese.
+- He realized that it was not just the cheese that was making him happy, it was also the fact that he was not run by his fears that made him happy.
+- Haw realizes that it is natural for changes to occur continuously.
+- His old thinking was clouded by his fears.
+- His new beliefs were also introducing new behaviours.
+- He didn't behave the same every time he encountered a new empty Cheese Station.